airwallex/airwallex-payment-android/GUIDE.md

 Check the [WeChat Pay Sample](https://github.com/airwallex/airwallex-payment-android/blob/master) for more details.

 ### Step 3: Retrieve Payment Intent to confirm the charge has succeeded
 Since WeChat Pay is a synchronous payment method and the customer has already authorized the payment using the WeChat application.
-After successful WeChat Pay, you can make sure if the `PaymentIntent` is successful by calling the `retrievePaymentIntent` method and checking the `status` of the response.
+After successful payment, the Airwallex server will notify the Merchant, then you can make sure if the `PaymentIntent` is successful by calling the `retrievePaymentIntent` method and checking the `status` of the response.
 ```kotlin
     airwallex.retrievePaymentIntent(
         paymentIntentId = paymentIntentId,